RavinduWeerakoon/agent-manager/samples/it-helpdesk-agent/README.md

 ## What it demonstrates

 Nine in-process tools over mock JSON cover the core helpdesk flows.
-On top of those, the sample carries what the tutorial series needs:
+On top of those,
 | Capability | Why it's here |
 |---|---|
 | `USE_MCP` toggle loading tools from an MCP proxy | Chapter 3 connects the agent to GitHub through an Agent Manager MCP proxy |